ben-rogerson/twin.macro/README.md

 ## Plugins

 Official Tailwind plugins like [Tailwind UI](https://tailwindui.com/components) and [Custom forms](https://github.com/tailwindcss/custom-forms) are compatible.
-Twin has no compatibility with Tailwind plugins that use the `addVariant` or `addBase` functions.
+There's no compatibility with Tailwind plugins that use the `addVariant` or `addBase` functions.

 Check out the [list of supported plugins](https://twin-docs.netlify.app/plugin-support) for more details.